mthehang/mthehang/README.md

 ## About me

-Student of Control and Automation Engineering at the Instituto Federal de São Paulo.
+Student of Biomedial Engineering at the Pontifícia Universidade Católica de São Paulo (PUC-SP) and Control and Automation Engineering at the Instituto Federal de São Paulo (IFSP).
 I'm passionate about technology, from hardware to software.
 I have worked as a technical assistant repairing computers, notebooks, printers and another electronic equipment.
+I founded the Robotic Team of IFSP Suzano, I have experience using raspberry, arduino, esp boards, 3D Drawing and welding.
 Currently, my focus is on programming, mainly on project development.
-I have experience with graphical interface (JavaFX and Windows Forms), where I developed: **inventory management systems**, **customer registration systems**, among others.
+I also have experience with graphical interface (JavaFX and Windows Forms), where I developed: **inventory management systems**, **customer registration systems**, among others.

 ## Techs